wrolson96/sdi-blended-workshop-docker/README.md

     - GOAL: Make sure you can STILL connect to your application on localhost - but using ONLY the docker-compose command
     - AFTER GOAL: use `docker-compose down`, verify that you can no longer access your application.

-## Dockerize an Express Application
+## Containerize an Express Application

   - Setup a BARE BONES express application.
   - Navigate to the /api folder